alexpeattie/letsencrypt-fromscratch/README.md

 #### Technology

 This example code is written in Ruby (I used 2.3), and is largely dependency free (apart from OpenSSL).
-We use [HTTParty](https://github.com/jnunemaker/httparty) for more convenient API requests - but you could use vanilla `Net::HTTP` if you're a masochist :see_no_evil:.
+We use [HTTParty](https://github.com/jnunemaker/httparty) and [Nitlink](https://github.com/alexpeattie/nitlink) for more convenient API requests - but you could use vanilla `Net::HTTP` if you're a masochist :see_no_evil:.
 And we'll use additional gems to upload files and provision DNS records.

 The choice of language is meant to be a background factor - the guide is (hopefully) illustrative & understandable even if you're not familiar with/interested in Ruby.